PA School Breakfast Challenge

 Why School Breakfast Matters

 We all know that children do better in class when they start their day with breakfast.
-But far too many students in Pennsylvania still aren’t getting the nutrition they need at school, which can negatively affect their health as well as their ability to learn and succeed academically.
+But far too many students in Pennsylvania still are not getting the nutrition they need at school, which can negatively affect their health as well as their ability to learn and succeed academically.

 Together, we can address this problem.
 The School Breakfast Program is proven to decrease discipline and behavioral problems, visits to the school nurse, and tardiness in schools, while increasing student attentiveness and attendance.
 Studies also find that students who eat school breakfast show improved reading and math skills, as well as higher scores on standardized tests.